ga4gh/vrs/docs/source/appendices/future_plans.rst

 Planned Design Decisions
 @@@@@@@@@@@@@@@@@@@@@@@@

-The sections below are the planned trade-offs discussed and being considered as the :ref:`design decisions <design_decisions>` for the :ref:`planned concepts <planned-concepts>`.
+The sections below are the planned trade-offs discussed and being considered as the :ref:`design decisions <design-decisions>` for the :ref:`planned concepts <planned-concepts>`.

 .. _genotypes-represent-haplotypes-with-arbitrary-ploidy: